Content & Inbound Marketing

 Personalised Drip Campaign Email Marketing

-You may not see an immediate uptick in results having implemented new dynamic content across your marketing channels.
-Begin by starting small and choosing one type of content to optimise and enhance, such as using a customer's first name in an email, measure the impact, and refine from there.
-Statistically, emails that include the recipient's first name have a 41% click-through rate and a 29% open rate, particularly if addressing a relevant interest of theirs.
+Begin by starting small and choosing one type of content to optimise and enhance, such as using a customer's first name in an email, measuring the impact, and refining from there.

 Don't try to do everything simultaneously; focus on quality over quantity.
 Well-designed dynamic content in one or two key areas will be more measurable and effective than making large-scale changes immediately.
 Prioritise the most crucial touchpoints and assess their potential for personalisation.